matrix-org/synapse/docs/upgrade.md

 regex is only be applied against local users of the homeserver.

-Please note, this probably doesn't affect the expected behavior of your application service since an interesting local user in a room, still means all messages in the room (from local or remote users) will still be considered interesting.
+Please note, this probably doesn't affect the expected behavior of your application service, since an interesting local user in a room still means all messages in the room (from local or remote users) will still be considered interesting.
 And matching a room with the `rooms` or `aliases` namespace regex will still consider all events sent in the room to be interesting to the application service.